 - How often you wish to use the coins.

 Here are some of the top wallets you may want to consider:

 Ledger Nano S is a hardware wallet with a screen.
 This means that you store your keys in an offline device where hackers cannot access.
-It costs about $65 and it was ranked as the most private Bitcoin wallet in 2016 by the Open Bitcoin Privacy Project.
-It supports bitcoin, Ethereum/Ethereum Classic, Dogecoin, Dash, Stratis, and Litecoin.
+It costs $65 and it was ranked as the most private wallet in 2016 by the Open Bitcoin Privacy Project.
+It supports bitcoin, Ethereum / Ethereum Classic, Dogecoin, Dash, Stratis, and Litecoin.